“We have had a very strong response to that,” Shields said about the advertisement for the task force, which can have up to seven members.

 IMPACT…Damaging winds will cause some trees and large branches to fall.
 This could injure those outdoors, as well as damage homes and vehicles.
 Roadways may become blocked by downed trees.
 Localized power outages are possible.
 Unsecured light objects may become projectiles.

-— NWS DC/Baltimore (@NWS_BaltWash) July 2, 2019
+— NWS DC/Baltimore (@NWS_BaltWash) September 11, 2019

-A Severe Thunderstorm Watch is in effect for Fairfax County.
+A Severe Thunderstorm Watch is now in effect for Fairfax County.

 — NWS DC/Baltimore (@NWS_BaltWash) August 21, 2019